-Paul wasn’t so sure that the new folks would be so supportive of Wirth.
-The software world seemed to be abandoning the good professor’s tenants and the languages being covered at the conference were a far cry from the clean lines of Wirth’s languages - Pascal, Modula–2, and at the time Oberon, one that Paul and I had a passion for.
+Paul wasn’t so sure that the new folks’d be so supportive of Wirth.
+The software world seemed to be abandoning the good professor’s tenants and the languages being covered at the conference were a far cry from the clean lines of Wirth’s languages - Pascal, Modula-2, and at the time Oberon, one that Paul and I had a passion for.
 (I would eventually learn that Paul and I needn’t have been worried.)

 I was looking for a boondoggle, a way to get away for a few days, anyway.
 Borrowing a friend’s Bonanza to fly across the country sounded like a great trip.